napari/napari/docs/source/events/index.rst

 while you wait for a computation to finish, you may benefit from reading about :ref:`multithreading-in-napari`.

-Performance is a core feature of napari, and napari contains tools to help you monitor performance and diagnose and fix performance problems, see :ref:`perfmon`.
+Performance is a core feature of napari.
+To learn how to monitor performance and diagnose and fix performance problems, see :ref:`perfmon`.